nguyenvanauVietNam/Object-Detection-in-an-Urban-Environment/README.md

 For consistency and due to budget constraints, the training steps were limited to 2000 for all models.
 The same batch size of 8 and Momentum Optimizer were used across the experiments.

+**Summary of Experiments and Best Model Selection** **Note:** Due to limited AWS credits, I conducted the evaluation based on visual inspection and manual analysis rather than using TensorFlow Board for in-depth metrics.

 ## Results
-## Summary of Experiments and Best Model Selection

 In this project, I evaluated three object detection models: **Model_1_SSD_EfficientNet**, **Model_2_FasterRCNN**, and **Model_3_MobileNet**.
 After analyzing their performance, I chose **Model_1_SSD_EfficientNet** as the best model for deployment in an urban environment.